-When you arrive in Canada, you will need to gain Canadian experience to help with your job search effort.
+Canadian work experience is something that employers look for on your resume.
+But how do you gain Canadian work experience when you have recently arrived in Canada?
 You may be tempted to apply for jobs the minute you land.
-But, if you’re not prepared for the Canadian job market, your job search will take longer than you expected.
+But, if you do not properly prepare to enter the Canadian job market, your job search will take longer than you expect.
 If you apply for jobs without properly preparing, you may hear a potential employer ask “do you have Canadian work experience?”

 - knowledge of the Canadian workplace culture